Vieshoth/vieshoth.github.io/_posts/Linux/2019-02-24-kernel_modules.markdown

 categories: Linux
 title: KERNEL MODULES
 ---
+### Generating Modules

+A driver program in kernel can be compiled in two ways.
+- Along with the kernel image
+- Or a seperate binary

 ### Loading Modules
 Any kernel module can be added and removed to the kernel using the following two commands: